The study of the singly anti-charmed pentaquark production in b-factory: Summary

 \section{Summary}

-In conclusion, we discuss the production of singly anti-charmed pentaquark $\bar c qqqq$, from the B decays, under the strategy of light quark SU(3) symmetry.
-The possible Hamiltonian of the production for the ground states $S$ is constructed by the representations of $B$ mesons and final states($S$ and $P_{8}$), given by the Eq.~(\ref{eq:hamiltonian6}).
-We obtain amplitude of different channels given by Tabs.~\ref{tab:6statesp}, as well as the relations between different channels collected with Eqs.~(\ref{eq:relation6bp}-\ref{eq:relation6bm}).
-For definiteness, we suggest several dominant channels for searching the singly anti-charmed pentaquark ground states $S$ at b-factory experiments,
+In this discussion, we will explore the production of the ground state of the singly anti-charmed pentaquark through B decays using the light quark SU(3) symmetry analysis.
+To construct the possible Hamiltonian of production for the ground states, we will use the representations of $B$ mesons and final states ({$P_{\bar{c}\boldsymbol{3}}$, $P_{\bar{c}\boldsymbol{\bar 6}}$} and $P_{8}$) given by Eq.~(\ref{eq:hamiltonian6}).
+We will obtain the amplitude of different channels, as given by Tab.~\ref{tab:6statesp}, and also collect the relations between different channels as mentioned in Eq.~(\ref{eq:relation6bp}).
+To ensure clarity, we will suggest several dominant channels for the search for the singly anti-charmed pentaquark ground states in b-factory experiments. { }